1904labs/gpt-2/README.md

-1904labs contributed a source module that provides an object oriented approach to generating text from GPT-2 instead of the command line interface provided by OpenAI.
+[1904labs](https://1904labs.com/) contributed a source module that provides an object oriented approach to generating text from GPT-2 instead of the command line interface provided by OpenAI.
 In particular, it allows a user to try various input prompts without having to reload the model after each generation.
+It also facilitates use of the model within a Jupyter notebook.

 A Jupyter notebook has been provided as an example.

+You can run the notebook in Google Colab with a GPU for free [here](https://colab.research.google.com/github/1904labs/gpt-2/blob/master/Generate%20with%20GPT-2%20from%20string.ipynb#scrollTo=CtpzoHbzRIOq)

 ------------------------------------------------------------------------------------------------